Remembrance Day Service

-Members of the public and local organisations will be invited to pay their respects and lay their personal wreaths at the end of the service, on the north side of the memorial, following the departure of the civic dignitaries.
+Members of the public and local organisations will be invited to pay their respects and lay their personal wreaths at the end of the service.

-The processional party will then take their places at the Civilian Memorial in Lockyer Street, where the Bishop of Exeter will say a prayer.
-Wreaths will be laid by the Lord Mayor, Flag Officer Sea Training (on behalf of the armed services), the Chief Superintendent of Plymouth and Luke Pollard MP (on behalf of the city’s Members of Parliament), followed by representatives from various emergency services and organisations.
+The processional party will then take their places at the Civilian Memorial, where a prayer will be given, followed by poem reading.
+Wreaths will be laid around the civilian memorial by the Lord Mayor, a representative on behalf of the Services, and a representative on behalf of all the local Members of Parliament, followed by civilian representatives.

 Members of the public are reminded that parking around the Hoe is limited.
 Some spaces will be available on the Hoe Promenade for blue badge holders but this will be on a first come, first served basis.